abeebridwan/trust_rent_ng/README.md

 *   `npm run start`: Starts a production server.
 *   `npm run lint`: Lints the codebase using ESLint.

+## Progressive Web App (PWA)

+The application is a Progressive Web App (PWA), configured using `@serwist/next`.
+This enables offline capabilities and allows users to install the app on their devices.

+The PWA configuration is located in `next.config.mjs`.
+The service worker is located at `src/app/sw.ts` and the web app manifest is in `src/app/manifest.json`.

 ## Future Development

 *This section should be updated with information about new features, components, or changes to the project structure.*

+- Implemented Progressive Web App (PWA) functionality using `@serwist/next`.